 View long version here

-An ARAS Advocate can support you to access appropriate community or residential aged care services, and can assist if you have care concerns that you want to address.
+An ARAS Advocate can support you to access appropriate community or residential aged care services and can assist if you have care concerns that you want to address.
 Elders can choose to work with an Aboriginal advocate if they wish.

-ARAS works in collaboration with Council of Aboriginal Elders SA (CAESA) to ensure that older Aboriginal people or nominated representatives have access to accurate information about rights, responsibilities and protections in aged care services.
+ARAS works in collaboration with the Council of Aboriginal Elders SA (CAESA) to ensure that older Aboriginal people or nominated representatives have access to accurate information about rights, responsibilities and protections in aged care services.

 Advocates can also support Elders who are at risk of or experiencing abuse from family or friends.
 The abuse might be physical, psychological, financial, and sexual or neglect.
-An advocate can help you or an older person you know to understand and exercise your right to live free from elder abuse, and to safeguard your future.
+An advocate can help you or an older person you know to understand and exercise your right to live free from elder abuse and to safeguard your future.